But the goal of our instruction is love from a pure heart and a good conscience and a sincere faith

 As a child my father, cigarette in hand, would occasionally wave his cigarette at me and strongly urge that I not take up his habit.
 His message (do not smoke) was incongruent with his method (example and hypocrisy).
 The power of the two methods, at odds with one another, sent confusion, and in many ways a more powerful message TO smoke than NOT TO.

 I would submit that Jesus, master teacher and disciple-maker, had an approach to teaching that was potently integrated with His message.
 To teach His message about the Gospel of the Kingdom, and fully integrate His ways of teaching together more completely expressed His message, and accomplished His mission all at once.
-In fact, for Jesus to take an educational approach to His message would actually undermine the message itself.

 For us to do any less, to not understand and utilize the Methods of the Master, may cost us greatly, diluting the message without even realizing it.